The Best Rock and Roll Band in America

 3) Pink - The colour, not the singer.

-4) Damn those Mormons and Jehovah's Witnesses - I hate religion.
+4) Damn those Mormons and Jehovah's Witnesses - I hate religion.5) The Numbers - The stats on the European vacation.

 6) Shopping with the Ancient and the Insane - I don't think I have ever gone back on a Friday.